tomlurge/converTor/docs/avro.md

     bytes
     string
     array     items
-    map       values, key is always of type string record    fields
+    map       values, key has to be of type string record    fields
     enum      symbols
     fixed